james-stevens/handshake-ansible/README.md

 on other versions as ansible is reasonably version independent.

-In each server type's case, it will install `docker`, then pull the appropriate container to run, so all the functional code is actually in the container.
+In each server type's case, it will install `docker`, then pull the appropriate container(s) to run, so all the functional code is actually in the container.
 The base operating system is only used as a docker host.

+## Other Dcoker Platforms

+Becuase all the hard work is done in the container, it should be relatively easy to get this to work with other platforms.

+The file `roles/docker/tasks/main.yaml` splits the Docker install by platform.

+If you run `./do_debug` you can find out the `distribution` name of the new platform, then edit `roles/docker/tasks/main.yaml` to add suppport for it.

 ## Scripts